 Fair breezes.
 Warm friendships.

-Super Sled sets new race record of 5 days 23 hours 30 minutes 24 seconds - to be confirmed
+Super Sled set a new race record of 5 days 23 hours 30 minutes 24 seconds

 General Lee crew celebrates after their Bali finish Images Anna Oldfield

 The Bakewell-White designed General Lee with its owners and skippers Paul Eldrid and Scott Disley suffered a prolonged wait for wind when, oh so close to the finish line but in the grip of the infamous Lombok current.
 In the style of English yactsmen sailing off Cowes but on this occasion in beautiful Bali they chose to anchor until the wind gradually crept back some hours later, then made their dash to the finish line just off Benoa, Bali finishing at 9:53:24 WST for an elapsed time of 7days 21hours 53minutes and 24 seconds.
 Jubilation was immediately evident as the crew celebrated in the way that only a team that has tried and succeeded can know.

 Super Sled smashes Fremantle to Bali Race record

 Super Sled crosses the finish line off Benoa, Bali and sets a new race record

 After being in a seemingly hopeless position the day prior to finishing the race when light winds had the super maxi Super Sled moving at less than 5 knots for some time, the big yacht powered her way with speeds of up to 15 knots to the Benoa Harbour finishing line to finish at 11:30:24 local and WST time smashing the record set by Alan Brierty’s Limit in the 2011 race by more than 5 hours